 If you’re just starting out as a business analyst, the ECBA can show hiring managers you’ve received several hours of training and know the basics of business analysis.
 If you have some experience with business analytics, the CBAP, CCBA, and PMI-PBA can show employers your competency and experience.

 Many employers like to see at least a bachelor’s degree on your resume, though some may prefer candidates with a master’s degree.

 Bachelor’s degrees: Bachelor’s degrees are common for entry-level positions in analytical fields, according to the BLS.
 Getting your bachelor's degree in a quantitative field like economics, finance, computer science, data science, statistics, information management, or a similar field can prepare you for business analysis jobs.

 Master’s degrees and MBAs: Some employers might prefer candidates with a master’s degree in a relevant subject.
-You may also consider getting a master’s of business administration (MBA); several programs offer specializations in business analytics.
-Getting your master's degree in business analytics or business administration could help advance your skills and knowledge, and give you a leg up in the job search arena.
+You may also consider getting a Master of Business Administration (MBA); several programs offer specializations in business analytics.
+Getting your master's degree in business analytics or business administration could help advance your skills and knowledge, and give you a competitive advantage in the job search arena.

-If a career in business analysis sounds interesting, start by exploring the ways you can bolster your skill set.
+If a career in business analysis sounds interesting, start by exploring how you can bolster your skill set.
 Courses in business analytics or business systems can give you a broad introduction to the profession.
-Otherwise, sharpen your expertise in data through the Google Data Analytics Professional Certificate program.

 Make Data-Driven Business Decisions.
 Achieve fluency in business data strategies in four discipline-specific courses.